Nandha-sa/Web-development/README.md

 This is the simple project of sign-in and sign-up form

---Tech stach : HTML, CSS,PHP, MySQL, MongoDB, jQuery AJAX, Redis, Bootstrap
+Tech stach used : HTML, CSS,PHP, MySQL, MongoDB, jQuery AJAX, Redis, Bootstrap

 * After first successful login a token will be generated and stored in Redis and the local storage of the browser